-Kimura Works or are derived from the Makiko Kimura Works, including any accounts b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of products not authorized by Plaintiff which are derived from the Makiko Kimura Works; and c. take all steps necessary to prevent links to the Defendant accounts identified on links to the Defendant accounts from any search index;
+- a. disable and cease providing services for any accounts through which Defendants engage in the sale of products not authorized by Plaintiff which reproduce the Makiko Kimura Work or are derived from the Makiko Kimura Work, including any accounts associated with the Defendants listed on Schedule A; - b. disable and cease displaying any advertisements used by or associated with Defendants in connection with the sale of products not authorized by Plaintiff which are derived from the Makiko Kimura Work; and - c. take all steps necessary to prevent links to the Defendant accounts identified on Schedule A from displaying in search results, including, but not limited to, removing links to the Defendant accounts from any search index;